UNSW Health Translation Hub

 • Pedestrian prioritised links, including bridges, to easily connect to UNSW’s Kensington Campus and the broader Randwick Hospitals Campus.

-UNSW Estate Management has managed the development process and has worked with some of Australia’s leading consultants including Architectus, Aspect Studios, Yerrabingin and Arup to develop the Health Translation Hub.
 The UNSW HTH has been developed to support the acceleration of improved health services for communities locally and globally.
-The UNSW HTH is not just a building but instead a place which will drive UNSW’s vision to realise future health benefits.
+The UNSW HTH is not just a building but instead a place which will drive UNSW’s vision to be the future of health.

 The new UNSW Plaza, with 2,500 square metres of publicly accessible open space, will help to create an engaging and welcoming place for staff, students, patients, community, industry partners who are attracted to learn, research, work and socialise.

-The UNSW HTH will sit adjacent to the Sydney Children’s Stage 1 and Children’s Comprehensive Cancer Centre building.
-These two buildings will accompany the Acute Services Building (ASB), currently in construction, to expand the Randwick Health & Innovation Precinct.
-UNSW has approximately 5000 square metres of space in the ASB which will promote the physical and working integration between UNSW and the Hospital.
+The UNSW HTH will sit adjacent to the Sydney Children’s Stage 1 and Minderoo Children’s Comprehensive Cancer Centre building.
+These two buildings will accompany the new Prince of Wales Acute Services Building (ASB) to expand the Randwick Health & Innovation Precinct.
+UNSW has approximately 5000 square metres of space co-located with ASB which promotes physical and working integration between UNSW and the Hospital.

 Benefits